sarahsr6/DH110/Assignments/assign_7/README.md

 2. Share Disney+ with your friends.
 3. Add a new contact and log out

+Try to complete these tasks on your own in the interactive prototype.
+For more help, refer to the wireflow in the following section.

 ## Wireflow with Interface Design
 Link to Figma design page: [Click Here](https://www.figma.com/file/JoG48N0CxSEeutdR6lSq0O/High-Fidelity-Prototype?type=design&node-id=0%3A1&t=gJxyR8dnmhlAq1bW-1)

+### Wireflow for Tasks
+1. Create a new group.
+2. Share Disney+ with your friends.
+3. Add a new contact and log out

 ## Cognitive Walkthrough